-Shariah & Governance Department (S&G) of GIB which is basically a component of the Management serves as a coordinator and manager of the overall Shariah governance and compliance of the Islamic businesses in CIMB Group.
-S&G is responsible to carry out Shariah Research, Advisory and Secretariat functions.
-In performing its roles, S&G is complemented by the roles of the Shariah Compliance functions consisting of Shariah Risk Management COE, Shariah Compliance Review and Shariah Audit.
+Shariah Advisory & Governance Department (S&G) of GIB which is basically a component of the Management serves as a coordinator of the overall Shariah governance of the Islamic businesses in CIMB Group.
+S&G is responsible to carry out Shariah Research, Advisory and Secretariat functions, whilst Shariah Review, Shariah Risk Management and Shariah Audit functions are performed by CIMB Group Compliance, Group Risk and Group Internal Audit respectively.